 “It feels a little heavier now,” the disciple said.

-“Stay put till I say otherwise.”
+“Stay put until I say otherwise.”

 “My arm’s aching and I can’t hold it any longer,” he said after five minutes.